Description

 • Biological activities of capsaicin (9)

-In simple terms, the 3 studies above speak about how the powerful constituents found in cayenne and other hot peppers (specifically capsaicin) may support a healthy circulatory system.
-By, or as the great Master Herbalist Dr John R Christopher referred to the blood circulation system as, “The river of life”.
+In simple terms, the 3 studies above speak about how the powerful constituents found in cayenne and other hot peppers ( capsaicin) may support a healthy circulatory system.
+By, or as the great Master Herbalist John R Christopher referred to the blood circulation system as, “The river of life”.
 That’s because the body has a great ability to repair the damage.

 This simple potential action of supporting blood flow may have a direct effect on the heart and conditions that are affected by the pain and inflammation process.